bdomokos74/50apps/README.md

 Create a web crawler app in python which, given a url seed, can crawl through all links on the page and scan deep for a given level of depth.
 While crawling the app should be able to return the url page containing a specific search text.

 Input:
-1 - Url seed e.g. www.hackernews.com
+1. Url seed
-2 - Depth e.g. 5 (this means go into links on a page till 5 levels)
+2. Depth e.g. 5 (this means go into links on a page till 5 levels)
-3 - search text e.g. "python"
+3. search text e.g. "python"

 Output:
 the list of url that contains the specified text The Simple part is mandatory to be completed.
 If you finish the simple part and are eager to take up something challenging, then here's a little complex angle to the problem: